qemu/qemu/docs/devel/migration/uadk-compression.rst

 Accelerator dev node permissions
 --------------------------------
-Harware accelerators(eg: HiSilicon Kunpeng Zip accelerator) gets registered to UADK and char devices are created in dev directory.
+Hardware accelerators (eg: HiSilicon Kunpeng Zip accelerator) gets registered to UADK and char devices are created in dev directory.
 In order to access resources on hardware accelerator devices, write permission should be provided to user.